cloudify-cosmo/docs.getcloudify.org/content/manager/high-availability-clusters.md

 ## Creating a Cluster

-Create a cluster after you complete bootstrapping your Cloudify Managers.
+Create a cluster after you complete installing your Cloudify Managers.
 When you run the `cfy cluster start` command on a first Cloudify Manager, high availability is configured automatically.
-Use the `cfy cluster join` command, following bootstrapping, to add more Cloudify Managers to the cluster.
+Use the `cfy cluster join` command, following installation, to add more Cloudify Managers to the cluster.
 The Cloudify Managers that you join to the cluster must be in an empty state, otherwise the operation will fail.

 The data on each Cloudify Manager mirrors that of the active Cloudify Manager.
 Operations can only be performed on the active Manager in the cluster, but are also reflected on the standby Managers.
 Similarly, upload requests can only be sent to the active Cloudify Manager.